About the Team

 Joanna Bishop, RVT

 Joanna was born and raised in the Leaside neighborhood of Toronto and just recently moved to the Innisfil area with her partner and snuggle buddy Larkin.
 As far as she can recall, she knew helping animals would be a part of her life.
 After high school graduation, Joanna attended St. Clair college in Windsor where she graduated in 2008 from the veterinary technician program and gained her registration that same year.
 In her off time, she enjoys golfing, roller blading and biking.

 Danielle Bennett, Veterinary Care Team Assistant

-Danielle, daughter of Dr Hatch, started her career behind a baby gate in the front office; the hospital manager Monique being witness to her first steps.
+Danielle, daughter of Dr. Hatch, started her career behind a baby gate in the front office; the hospital manager Monique being witness to her first steps.
 Since then, Danielle has grown up around many animals both domestic and wild, including dogs, cats, chickens, and other large animals on their farm in the Midland area.
 She now enjoys playing piano, falconry, archery, and horseback riding.
-She will be spending the upcoming year in France before returning to the Health Science program at Western University.
+When she is not helping around the hospital she is in London taking the Health Science program at Western University.